What can I do with a master’s degree in psychology with a specialization in Counseling Psychology?

 No, you must be fully admitted in order to take courses in the program.

-I have a Master’s degree from another University.
+I have a master’s degree from another University.
 Will you accept my degree?
-What courses transfer?
+Will my courses transfer?

 What can I do with a Mental Health Counselor license in terms of clinical practice?